KayLerch/alexa-skills-kit-tellask-java/samples/calculator/README.md

     You     >   "Start calculator sample"
     Alexa   >   "Welcome!
 Give me two numbers and an operator."
     You     >   "One plus two"
-    Alexa   >   "The result of one plus three is three."
+    Alexa   >   "The result of one plus two is three."
     You     >   "Multiply with four"
     Alexa   >   "The result of three times four is twelve" You     >   "Set precision to three"